supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

 A **DAG (directed acyclic graph)** is a set of nodes (say, A, B, C) and directed edges (directed edge A→B does not imply directed edge B→A) between them with no cycles (edges A→B→C implies no edge C→A).

-If you’re still curious, go to [Wikipedia](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+If you want to know more, go to [Wikipedia](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 ## Putting it together

 The point is, **data pipelines** should absolutely always be designed as **DAGs.** Why?
 Because data ops should flow in one direction without forming cycles.

 Dagster lets you design your data `graph` as a DAG of `op`s.
-Each `graph` can be configured into a runnable `job`. `job`s can be run in process, but can also be orchestrated with complicated dependencies.
+You then configure a `graph` into a runnable `job`.
+You can run a `job`s with a direct call from Python/the CLI - you can also orchestrate it with complicated dependencies.

-Other tools that do something similar are Apache [Airflow](https://airflow.apache.org/), Spotify’s [Luigi](https://github.com/spotify/luigi), Lyft’s [Flyte](https://flyte.org/), and the proprietary software Prefect.
-If you know any of these (except Prefect, I don’t care about that one), please write a blog post teaching it.
+Other tools that do something similar to Dagster are Apache [Airflow](https://airflow.apache.org/), Spotify’s [Luigi](https://github.com/spotify/luigi), Lyft’s [Flyte](https://flyte.org/), and the proprietary software Prefect.
+If you've used any of these and prefer it to Dagster, let us know why (except Prefect, I don’t care about that one).
+Type a comment below!

 ## Run the Dagster job